typicode/json-server/README.md

 ## Serving static files

 If you create a `./public` directory, JSON Serve will serve its content in addition to the REST API.

-You can add custom directories using `-s/--static` option.
+You can also add custom directories using `-s/--static` option.

 ```sh
 json-server -s ./static